 Cutouts: fitscut.cgi interface

 fitscut.cgi is a simple Python wrapper that parses the script arguments and runs the fitscut C program.
 This script is used throughout the HLA interface for previews, tiles in the interactive display, etc. The SIAP interface generates fitscut links for JPEG images.
-The URL for this service is http://hla.stsci.edu/cgi-bin/fitscut.cgi.
+The URL for this service is https://hla.stsci.edu/cgi-bin/fitscut.cgi.

 All parameter names are insensitive to case (so you can use either SIZE or size for the parameter name.)
 Values are also case-insensitive except for the dataset names (Red, Green, Blue), which must match the filenames.
+Use the Caseless parameter to make the dataset names case-insensitive as well.

-Here is a sample URL that makes a grayscale JPEG image of the Antennae binned down by a factor of 7 (zoom=0.14):
+1. Get a grayscale JPEG image of the Antennae binned down by a factor of 7 (zoom=0.14):

 Script parameters for fitscut.cgi: